sgladkoff/goldpan-ru/README.md

-# GoldPan
+# GoldPan Documentation Project
-This is Goldpan documentation
+Please, see Goldpan documentation in **docs** folder.